microsoft/verus-copilot-vscode/README.md

         - Higher temperature can result in more creative results but also increase the risk of "hallucination" which often leads to wrong results.
     - Maximum number retries of Verus Copilot
         - The setting determines how many times the extension will communicate with the OpenAI endpoints to refine the results.
 More retries can lead to more responses, potentially improving the quality of final result.

+- **Are there risks of potential prompt attack?**
+    - We feel the risk is very low, as Verus Copilot only suggests changes to Verus ghost code not to your Rust executable code.
+Furthermore, all changes are first suggested in Refactor Preview panel for your review.
+    - If you are concerned, you have the option of using [Azure AI Content Safety](https://azure.microsoft.com/en-us/products/ai-services/ai-content-safety) to prevent potetial risks of [prompt attacks](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/concepts/jailbreak-detection) by filling in your own Azure AI Content Safety endpoint in Verus Copilot Plugin setting.

 ## Contributing